Milles98/Smart-Home-App/README.md

 #### XamlParseException: Cannot locate resource

-If you encounter an error similar to:System.Windows.Markup.XamlParseException: 'Provide value on 'System.Windows.Baml2006.TypeConverterMarkupExtension' threw an exception.'
+If you encounter an error similar to:
+    - System.Windows.Markup.XamlParseException: 'Provide value on 'System.Windows.Baml2006.TypeConverterMarkupExtension' threw an exception.'

 This usually indicates that a resource file (e.g., an image) cannot be found.
 Ensure that:
 - The file exists in the specified directory.